corpunWorld Corporal Punishment Research

 US State Department Report on Human Rights Practices for 2004

-Cites press reports that flogging (which the USSD seems to think is something different from caning) is administered with a "thin reed" by a man holding a book under his arm.
+Cites press reports that Saudi flogging (which the USSD seems to think is something different from caning) is administered with a "thin reed" by a man holding a book under his arm.
 "The strokes, delivered through a thin shirt, are not supposed to leave permanent damage, but to leave painful welts that bleed and bruise."

 US State Department Report on Human Rights Practices for 2005

-The USSD has now decided to refer to all JCP as "lashing" and makes no reference to different implements.
+The USSD has now decided to refer to all Saudi JCP as "lashing" and makes no reference to different implements.
 Several press reports of notable JCP cases during 2005 are summarised, all of them already covered by me in The Archive.

 US State Department Report on Human Rights Practices for 2006